zayelmech/PuntroSales-Demo/README.md

 - A call to action encouraging people to try out the app and contact me if they have any questions or feedback.

+### Features

+- Create, delete and update your products from inventory
+- Create tickets

 ## Branching Strategy

 ### Main branches